/ / 11 Tips for Running in the Heat

 • Run off effort

-• Run time-based as opposed to distance-based
+• Run for time as opposed to distance

 • Plan a shady route